 The South Asia Institute (SAI) coordinates activities at Columbia University that relate to study of the countries of Afghanistan, Bangladesh, India, the Maldives, Nepal, Pakistan and Sri Lanka.
-The Institute organizes conferences, seminars, exhibits, films, lecture series and brown bag talks that bring together faculty and undergraduate and graduate students with diverse interests and backgrounds.
-SAI partners with departments, centers, and institutes at Columbia, and works with South Asia groups on campus and off, in order to reach new audiences and facilitate an exchange of knowledge.
-The Institute has ties with the United Nations, the diplomatic community, and international agencies; and is located within the largest South Asian community in North America.
+The Institute organizes seminars, lecture series, and occasionally, conferences, that bring together faculty and undergraduate and graduate students with diverse interests and backgrounds.
+SAI partners with departments, centers, and institutes at Columbia, and works with South Asia groups on campus, in order to reach new audiences and facilitate an exchange of knowledge.

 Affiliated Institute faculty members teach courses on South Asia in fourteen departments and six schools.
 SAI faculty come from a wide range of disciplines and, taken together in their research and teaching, cover virtually all the countries of the region -- and some adjacent areas, including Afghanistan, Tibet, Burma and Southeast Asia.
-Columbia offers three year department-based language programs (Elementary, Intermediate, and Advanced levels) in Hindi, Persian, Sanskrit, Tamil, and Urdu.
-Two year language programs at Columbia's Language Resource Center include Bengali and Punjabi, with third year classes arranged as tutorials or directed study.
+Columbia offers three year department-based language programs (Elementary, Intermediate, and Advanced levels) in Hindi, Persian, Sanskrit, and Urdu.
+Two year language programs at Columbia include Bengali, Punjabi, and Tamil, with third year classes arranged as tutorials or directed study.

 The Columbia Libraries have one of the oldest and largest South Asia collections in the country, with some 500,000 volumes -- over 150,000 of them in South Asian Languages.
 Columbia hosts the digital library website, SARAI (South Asia Resource Access on the Internet) which serves as the official South Asia catalog for the WWW Virtual Library Association, the oldest extant web catalog and one of the most respected.

-The US Department of Education has designated SAI as a National Resource Center (NRC), one of ten such South Asia centers in the country.
-SAI NRC outreach activities have included professional development courses for high school teachers and two-year college instructors, language teacher training workshops, the collection and development of materials for use in schools and colleges, including resources for teaching Hindi and Urdu in the classroom.
+The US Department of Education has designated SAI as a National Resource Center (NRC), one of eight such South Asia centers in the country.
+SAI NRC outreach activities have included professional development courses for high school teachers and two-year college instructors, language teacher training workshops, and development of materials for use in schools and colleges, including resources for teaching Hindi and Urdu in the classroom.

 As an NRC, SAI awards Foreign Language and Area Studies (FLAS) fellowships for Summer Intensive Language Study, and for Academic Year study in degree programs at Columbia.
-Current students at all Columbia schools, those who will apply to our MA in South Asia Studies, are eligible to apply, as are applicants to degree programs in the Graduate School of Arts & Sciences, the School of International and Public Affairs, Teacher' College, etc. Undergraduates who have at least one year of training in their target language may apply for FLAS as well.
+Current students at a number of Columbia schools, including those who will apply to our MA in South Asia Studies, are eligible to apply, as are applicants to degree programs in the Graduate School of Arts & Sciences, the School of International and Public Affairs, and Teachers College.
+Undergraduates at Barnard College, Columbia College, the Engineering School, and the School of General Studies, may apply for FLAS as well.

 For information about the Institute's Master of Arts program, please visit our the MA Program pages on our website.
-If you have further questions or concerns, please contact Professor Katherine Pratt Ewing at email@example.com.
+If you have further questions or concerns, please contact M.A.
+Program Director Professor Katherine Ewing at <[email protected]>.
 Applicants to the MA Program use the on-line forms on the Graduate School of Arts and Science website, at http://www.columbia.edu/cu/gsas/pages/pstudents/admissions/apply/index.html.

 For information about MA and Ph.D programs in the Graduate School of Arts and Sciences, and to find links to departmental websites offering M.A. and Ph.D. degree programs of interest to South Asia scholars (Anthropology, Comparative Literature, History, Middle Eastern, South Asian and African Studies, Political Science, and Religion), please visit the above departmental links or go to the GSAS website at http://www.columbia.edu/cu/gsas/pages/pstudents/admissions/information/index.html.

-Prospective students to the School of International and Public Affairs (SIPA), which includes options for a South Asia regional specialization or concentration, should visit the SIPA website at http://sipa.columbia.edu/prospective_students/index.html.
+Prospective students to the School of International and Public Affairs (SIPA), which includes options for a South Asia regional specialization, should visit the SIPA website at http://sipa.columbia.edu/prospective_students/index.html.

 For links to all Columbia Schools and affiliates admissions offices, go to http://www.columbia.edu/content/schools.html.